If you are curious about what a slow cooker is, hopefully, this guide will clear everything up.

 Slow cookers can vary a ton from brand to brand with each having its own different pros and cons.
 You will find some that use metal pots while others use ceramic.
-Some use glass lids whilst others use metal or ceramic.
+Some use glass lids, while others use metal or ceramic.
 Most of these differences are minor and really just comes down to personal preference.

 Many modern slow cookers have a ton of features that come bundled.
 For example, almost every device will now have a programmable timer, which is incredibly handy if you are not home all day to keep an eye on the food cooking.

-Best thing is to do is check out the reviews of the product to make sure you’re getting a slow cooker that can do what it’s designed to properly.
+I recommend to check out the reviews of the product to make sure you are getting a slow cooker that can do what it is designed to do properly.
 A crock pot is a branded slow cooker and will usually guarantee you a level of quality and features.

 Slow Cooker Pros and Cons

-To summarize the point of what is a slow cooker I have gone through the pros and cons of using one as opposed to a more traditional stovetop or oven method.
+To summarize the point of what is a slow cooker, I have gone through the pros and cons of using one instead of the traditional stovetop or oven method.